 Humanitarian status holders are now eligible to receive permission to engage in employment activities, while refugee status applicants may receive support such as living expenses, access to residential facilities, medical services and access to primary and secondary education.

-Moreover, the Ministry of Justice has recently established and is operating a refugee support center to provide refugee applicants with better support for their initial settlement and livelihood, as well as to embrace smoother social integration of recognized refugees.
+Moreover, the Ministry of Justice has recently established and is operating a refugee support center to provide refugee applicants with better support for their initial settlement and livelihood, as well as embrace smoother social integration of recognized refugees.